BEFORE YOU GO...

 Check how Shufti Pro can verify your customers within secondsRequest Demo

 Financial fraud through celebrity endorsement is becoming a primary concern as one in six firms on the FCA warning list of unauthorised investment brokers is still running.

 A disturbing trend of fake celebrity endorsements is on the rise; with the announcement in the Metro that one in six firms which are on the warning list of questionable unauthorised investment brokers from FCA (Financial Conduct Authority) are still accessible to online consumers.
-Moreover, many still utilise celebrity identities, with or without permission, to endorse the firm and establish authenticity.
+Moreover, many still utilize celebrity identities, with or without permission, to endorse the firm and establish authenticity.

 The fraudsters frequently use well-known sportsmen, actors, and singers to lure victims into investing.
 They have often used the identity of players in Manchester United FC, business persons such as Sir Richard Branson and Deborah Meadon, and financial experts such as Martin Lewis in their brazen attempts.

 The practice is very dangerous to the scam’s target who has been persuaded into a fake investment scheme and to the celebrity whose name has been used in the scam.
 High-profile individuals should investigate the organisation which invites them.